stormmind-ch/report/chapters/ch4_results/ch4_results.typ

   [*#abbr.s[LSTM]*],[$0.67 plus.minus script(2.2e-6)$],[$0.65 plus.minus script(3e-7)$],
   [*Transformer*],[$0.68 plus.minus script(1.4e-6)$],[$0.67 plus.minus script(7.9e-8)$]
 ),
-caption: [Average test macro F1-score and variance for each model across different spatial cluster configurations.Each value represents the mean F1-score over the top 3 runs from the  20 independent training runs, with the corresponding variance shown.
+caption: [Average test macro F1-score and variance for each model across different spatial cluster configurations.
+Each value represents the mean F1-score over the top 3 runs from the  20 independent training runs, with the corresponding variance shown.
 Results are grouped by the number of spatial clusters $k in {3, 6}$ used during data preparation.]
 )<model-comparison-to-cluster-3-6>

 @model-comparison-to-cluster-3-6 shows that the Transformer model achieved the highest macro-averaged F1-score with $k = 3$ clusters, outperforming both the #abbr.a[FNN] and #abbr.a[LSTM] models.
 In addition to achieving the best score, the Transformer also exhibited the lowest variance among the top 3 runs, indicating greater consistency and stability in performance.
 This suggests that the attention-based architecture is better suited for capturing the patterns necessary for storm damage prediction in this setup.